ethanchewy/PythonBuddy/README.md

 ### FAQ:
 Why did you make this? <br>
-I made this so that MOOCs like edX or codecademy could easily embed and use this on their courses so students wouldn't have to go through the frustrations of setting up a Python environment and jump right into Python programming with the support of live syntax checking & highlighting.
+I made this so that MOOCs like edX or codecademy could easily embed and use this on their courses so students wouldn't have to go through the frustrations of setting up a Python environment and jump right into Python programming with the support of live syntax checking & highlighting.(Programming MOOCs often have a high attrition rate due to the difficulties of setting up an environment).
 Also, professors and teachers could easily set up a server and allow students to quickly test out their code with PythonBuddy online.

 Has anyone created anything like this before? <br>
 There has never been a live syntax checker for python online.
 Similar projects that are not "live" are http://pep8online.com/ and http://antares.sip.ucm.es/cesar/pylint/